Mark Ryan (actor)

 Mark Ryan (born June 7, 1956) is an English actor, author, singer, and action director.
-He portrayed Mr. Gates in the Michael Bay/Starz production of the pirate show Black Sails, Nasir in the British TV series Robin of Sherwood, and is known for his work for the Transformers film franchise.
+He is best known for his voice roles in the Transformers film series (2007-2017).

 Early life

 Before his career in the entertainment industry, Ryan worked as a member of the British Army's Intelligence Corps, attached to DSF (Director Special Forces) and later as a Licensed Private Investigator in the United States.